UoB-COMSM0166/2025-group-28/game-inspiration.md

 ### Tower defense

 Standard mechanic: Place towers/units to defend against waves of advancing enemies.
 Popular examples include BloonsTD.
+Standard gameplay: Defensive, typically a resourcing system used to fund towers.
+Should have multiple levels.

 Potential twists: